Build

 - Confirm any summary the app presents:

-- Which revision will run.
+- Which revision the deployment uses.

 - Which trading accounts it will use.